 Feel free to use dried or canned beans.
 Read the full blog post for more info on cooking dried beans from scratch.

-Keywords: vegan white bean salad
+Keywords: white bean salad